open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 resulting in crashes that are difficult to recover from safely.

-To protect against such errors, SDK Spans MUST discard attributes, links, and events that would increase the number of elements of each collection beyond a limit configured in the `TracerProvider`.
+To protect against such errors, SDK Spans MUST discard attributes, links, and events that would increase the number of elements of each collection beyond 1000.

 There SHOULD be a log message emitted by the SDK for the first time a span is discarded due to a limit.
 This message should be emitted once for attributes, events, and links, and MUST be configurable on or off, with a default of on.

-The following interfaces MUST exist:

-- `TracerProvider`: a method to set a maximum collection count
-- `TracerProvider`: a method to retrieve the maximum collection count

-The default for this limit SHOULD be 1000 elements.
-A value of -1 indicates no limit, while a value of 0 would result in no events being collected.

-Implementations MAY also enable configuration for the maximum element count of individual collections: attributes, events, and links.
-These limits would take precedence over the general collection limit.

 ## Span processor